vrushalikhedkar/Ice-Cream-Sellig-Data-Projects/README.md

 Linear Regression was first used to model the relationship between temperature and ice cream sales.

 **Results**

 Mean Squared Error (MSE): ```107.5207```<br />
 R² Score: ```-0.0256```<br />

+The negative R² score shows that a simple straight-line model does not fit this dataset well.

+**Example Prediction**

+For a temperature of 30°C, Linear Regression predicted approximately: ```3.42 units```

+## 📉 Polynomial Regression

+Because the relationship between temperature and sales is non-linear, Polynomial Regression was applied.

+PolynomialFeatures(degree=2)